edmundhung/conform/packages/conform-react/README.md

 By default, the browser calls the [reportValidity()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/reportValidity) API on the form element when a submission is triggered.
 This checks the validity of all the fields and reports through the error bubbles.

-This hook enhances the form validation behaviour in 3 parts:
+This hook enhances the form validation behaviour by:

-1. It enables customizing form validation behaviour.
+- Enabling customizing form validation behaviour.
-2. It captures the error message and removes the error bubbles.
+- Capturing the error message and removes the error bubbles.
-3. It prepares all properties required to configure the dom elements.
+- Preparing all properties required to configure the dom elements.

 ```tsx
 import { useForm } from '@conform-to/react';